 Family Medicine Residency Program

 Imagine a residency program that not only teaches patient-centered health care but does it in a fun and relaxed environment.
 Here at Texas Tech University Health Sciences Center of the Permian Basin, we practice what we teach.
-Our program strives for excellence in training our residents to become devoted and compassionate physicians.
+Our program strives for excellence in training our residents to become competent and compassionate physicians.

 When our residents are not at work, they take advantage of all the activities the Permian Basin has to offer.
-If your interest lies in sports, we are home to the Midland Rockhounds minor league baseball team, Odessa Jackalopes semi-pro hockey team, West Texas Wildcatters arena football team, Permian Basin Sandhills Rodeo, West Texas Relays, and of course Friday Night Lights high school and college football.
-If its arts and history that interest you, Odessa/Midland houses the Commemorative Air Force Museum, Ellen Noel Art Museum, Globe Theater, Midland-Odessa Symphony Chorale, Permian Playhouse, Petroleum Museum, Presidential Museum, Summer Mummers, the Wagner Noel Performing Arts Center and the Midland Horseshoe Arena.
-If you are more of a shopper, Odessa/Midland has over 225 stores including two great shopping malls and multiple shopping centers with a wide range of department stores and restaurants.
+If your interest lies in sports, we are home to the Midland Rockhounds minor league baseball team, Odessa Jackalopes semi-pro hockey team, West Texas Warbirds arena football team, Sandhills Rodeo, West Texas Relays, and of course Friday Night Lights high school and college football.
+If arts and culture are what interest you check out the Odessa Arts and Midland Arts Association.
+If you are more of a shopper, Odessa/Midland has over 225 stores and multiple shopping centers with a wide range of department stores and restaurants.
 For more information on these, and other exciting activities in the Permian Basin, please visit the city of Odessa and Midland.